rihp/music-ranking-AI/README.md

 ### Bonus (Exposure & Portfolio):
 - Send a tweet when a new prediction is made for an specified `artist_id`
-- Generate a docker image
+- Generate a docker image?
-- Deploy to Heroku
+- Deploy to Heroku?
+- Host portfolio